 2. You do have foreign business expenses from outside Georgia (software, contractors, etc.)

 Most foreigners running a business from Georgia with foreign clients will also have foreign business expenses.
 This can be anything from a monthly zoom subscription, to an assistant working from the Philippines as your contractor.
-Essentially, any service or digital product supplied from outside Georgia, though other exceptions apply in rare cases.
+Essentially, this means any service or digital product supplied from outside Georgia, though exceptions apply in rare cases.

-These purchases will be liable for Reverse-VAT, for any Georgian business or individual entrepreneur, even if you are not a registered VAT payer.
+These purchases will be liable for Reverse-VAT for any Georgian business or individual entrepreneur, even if you are not a registered VAT payer.